 Often when selling to a dealer, they’ll offer you a trade-in (also called a part-exchange).
 This is when you trade in your old car in return for a new one.
 To pay any of the remaining difference, you can either transfer cash, or take out finance.

 In theory, trade-ins sound like an ideal solution.
 It takes care both of selling your old car, and saves you the hassle of having to find a new one.

-However, though they may sound great, you may not always be getting the best deal when you’re looking for a newer car.
+However, though they may sound great, you might not always be getting the best deal when you’re looking for a newer car.
 Used car dealers will often look to make a larger profit through the part-exchange than if they just bought your car outright.

 Firstly, unless you really have to, and your old car isn’t in great condition, it probably isn’t worth part-exchanging your car.
 Even though it’s convenient, you’ll probably be losing out financially.

 Therefore, it’s a good idea to research all the options available for you, like selling it privately or to an online car buyer when buying a new car.
-This will help establish whether getting rid of your car via a trade-in is a good idea!
+This will help establish whether getting rid of your car via a trade-in is a good idea.